srinivasarao549/RCanvas/js/README.markdown

 ```

-If a method that doesn't exist on context is specified, or another error with the call occurs, handleMessage will propogate that message if there is no socket bound (see below):
+If a method that doesn't exist on context is specified, or another error with the call occurs, handleMessage will throw an error if there is no socket bound (see below):

 ```javascript